mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 </details>

 ### Set Methods
-- add()	                    Adds an element to the set
+- add():	                    Adds an element to the set
-- clear()	                Removes all the elements from the set
+- clear():	                Removes all the elements from the set
-- copy()	                Returns a copy of the set
+- copy():	                Returns a copy of the set
-- difference()	            Returns a set containing the difference between two or more sets
+- difference():	            Returns a set containing the difference between two or more sets
-- difference_update()	    Removes the items in this set that are also included in another, specified set
+- difference_update():	    Removes the items in this set that are also included in another, specified set
-- discard()	                Remove the specified item
+- discard():	                Remove the specified item
-- intersection()	        Returns a set, that is the intersection of two or more sets
+- intersection():	        Returns a set, that is the intersection of two or more sets
-- isdisjoint()	            Returns whether two sets have a intersection or not
+- isdisjoint():	            Returns whether two sets have a intersection or not
-- issubset()	            Returns whether another set contains this set or not
+- issubset():	            Returns whether another set contains this set or not
-- issuperset()	            Returns whether this set contains another set or not
+- issuperset():	            Returns whether this set contains another set or not
-- pop()	                    Removes an element from the set
+- pop():	                    Removes an element from the set
-- remove()	                Removes the specified element
+- remove():	                Removes the specified element
-- symmetric_difference()	Returns a set with the symmetric differences of two sets
+- symmetric_difference():	Returns a set with the symmetric differences of two sets
-- union()	                Return a set containing the union of sets
+- union():	                Return a set containing the union of sets
-- update()	                Update the set with another set, or any other iterable
+- update():	                Update the set with another set, or any other iterable

 ``` python
 a = {"Ali", 4, "John", 6, 8, -1}